-Rental agreements are contracts between landlords and tenants for leasing residential or commercial property.
+A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

-These contracts are legally binding agreements that outline the terms (rights and responsibilities) required of both parties.
-Terms generally include start date, end date, rent amount and due date, late fees, security deposit requirements, and more.
+These contracts outline the terms (rights and responsibilities) expected from both parties during the lease.
+Because a rental agreement is a contract, these terms are legally binding.
+A standard lease includes agreements on start date, end date, rent amount, rent due date, late fees, security deposit requirements, and more.

 Types of Rental Agreements